Birth (2004 film): Plot

 Anna's brother-in-law Bob, a doctor, talks to Sean, recording his responses on tape.
 Sean answers all the questions, even providing intimate details of Anna and Sean's sex life.
 Sean is brought to Anna's by his mother and he is able to identify the associations between the dead man and different parts of the apartment.
 Everyone except Anna remains doubtful.
 Anna's family becomes worried, particularly her sister Laura, who treats Sean with contempt.

 When Anna misses an appointment with her fiancé to spend time with Sean, Joseph begins feeling worried, not merely about the boy but Anna's odd behavior.
 His jealousy is made plain when he physically attacks Sean.
-When Sean runs out, Anna follows him and they kiss on the lips.
+When the boy runs out, Anna follows him and they kiss on the lips.

-Anna seems convinced by the boy's story and asks Clara and Clifford to meet him.
+Anna seems convinced by the boy's story so asks Clara and Clifford to meet him.
 Clara encounters Sean at the door and we learn that she and the dead man were lovers.
 She asks the boy to visit her later.
-When Sean visits her, his backpack is full of Anna's love letters to Sean.
+When Sean does, his backpack is full of Anna's love letters to Sean.

 This package was meant to be Clara's spiteful engagement gift, which the boy had secretly unearthed and read the night of the party.
 The dead man had given Anna's letters to her unopened as proof of his love.
-When Clara points out to Sean that if he were really a reincarnation, he would have come to her first, Sean runs out, confused.
-The thought that in order to be Sean he would have to love Clara convinces him he can't carry on.
+When Clara points out to Sean that if he were really a reincarnation, he would have come to her first, he runs out, confused.
+The thought that in order to be Sean he would have to love Clara convinces him he cannot carry on.

 When Anna finds Sean, she suggests they run away and marry when he is of legal age.
-He tells Anna that he is not the dead man.
+He tells her that he is not the dead man.
 Anna apologizes to Joseph, and they are married near a beach.
 Anna wades into the ocean's edge in anguish after the ceremony.
-Joseph finds her and calms her, whispering into her ear.
+Joseph finds her to calm her, whispering into her ear.